azadbolour/boardgame/scala-server/README.md

 - Change various logging calls to debug and set up a run-debug to log at debug level.

+- UI bug.
+Got into a state where after adding a couple of moves could not add any more, and revert did not work, and got a red background in tray for one square.

+  uncaught - message piece T on tray and on board at the same time T was the one I was trying to move

+  ended the game but start did not get enabled

+  It seems to happen on the third move.

+  This happened when each letter appeared once in the bag.
+  The letters in the bag all had different ids.

+  Most likely duplicate ID.
+Tested on server.
+Looks good.

+  Maybe the sack was not updated?? state.addPlay. addGoodPlay.
+It is updated.

+  So just print out the board content and the tray content in the UI.

+  matrix has playPieces

+- Test with a small sack size - 1 instance of each letter.
+  Reproduce the problem and then check console output.

+- TODO.
+Comment out console log of game state in UI once debugged.

 ## To Do